ReMyndAI/extensions/README.md

-# Layer1 Extension Guide
+# ReMynd Extension Guide
-This guide outlines the steps for creating your own Layer1 extensions.
+This guide outlines the steps for creating your own ReMynd extensions.

 ## About Extensions
-Layer1 extensions allow users to add custom functionality to their Layer1 experience.
-They can react to events broadcast by Layer1, inspect the state of other applications, display UI, record audio, and much more.
+ReMynd extensions allow users to add custom functionality to their ReMynd experience.
+They can react to events broadcast by ReMynd, inspect the state of other applications, display UI, record audio, and much more.

 Extensions can be built in one of two ways:

 - **Workflows:** Workflows are an easy way to implement logic using a drag-and-drop interface.
-No coding is necessary, and they provide helpers to integrate with the Layer1 database and AI backends.
+No coding is necessary, and they provide helpers to integrate with the ReMynd database and AI backends.
 Workflows are a good choice if your needs are simple and don't require extensive scripting.
 - **Python:** An extension can also include Python scripts for more advanced use cases.
-This allows you to run arbirtrary code and integrate with Layer1 at a deeper level.
+This allows you to run arbirtrary code and integrate with ReMynd at a deeper level.
 Python scripts are launched as background tasks that can run persistently.

 You can also use a combination of both methods: for example, a Python script can trigger a workflow to run with custom input.

 ### Extension Manager
 The Extension Manager is the interface where all extensions are managed.
-It can be found by clicking the Layer1 menu bar icon -> Extensions -> Extension Manager.
+It can be found by clicking the ReMynd menu bar icon -> Extensions -> Extension Manager.

 ## First Steps
 To create your own extension, click "Create Extension" in the lower left-hand corner of the Extension Manager.
 This will generate the necessary folder structure for your extension, including a `manifest.json` file.
 Click "Show in Finder" to view this folder in a Finder window.